musikid/wirecheap/README.md

 ### src/main/java/com/lu3in033/projet

-This is the root of the project is located.
+This is where the root of the project is located.
 The `Main` class is defined here.

 ### src/main/java/com/lu3in033/projet/layers